kreatio-sw/webdack-uuid_migration/README.md

 ## Compatibility

-Works only with Rails 4.
+Works only with Rails 4 & Rails 5.
 It uses Rails4's out-of-the-box UUID support for PostgreSQL.
 Works with Ruby 1.9.3, 2.0.0, 2.1.1, and 2.3.0.

-Tested with Rails 5.0.0.beta1.
+Tested with Rails 5.0.0.

 To run the test suite: